pisicaverde/yet-another-internet-radio-ESP32/README.md

 It's a follow-up of the previous [ESP8266 internet radio](https://github.com/pisicaverde/yet-another-internet-radio/), now defunct.
 This doc is rather a notice to myself, in case I'll try to debug it after a long time.

-*I'm trying to get it to a commercial quality level.
-Until then, enjoy its issues and lots of ToDo's :)*

 ### Features ###
 - tested against up to 192 kbps streams.
 It plays even MIDI files! (type 0 MIDI)
 - controlled via LCD & 4 buttons and through a nice, html5, web interface